My Gratitude List for 2017

 Spiritual community.
 Being in a place away from home and my spiritual group, to be part of the El Shaddai Daegu Prayer Group is such a blessing.
 The group has given me a sense of belonging and home while nurturing my spiritual life.

 Gift of solitude and silence.
 As an introvert, having sufficient time to be alone and in silence has given me good opportunities to reflect on my life and the things that have been happening to me in the past.
 I am glad that in silence and solitude, I can be myself and be happy and at peace.
 I am grateful that I have been in touch with myself again the past year, especially through the pain and suffering, most of which are self-inflicted.

 Meeting up with old friends.
 I am really thankful for being given the opportunity to meet up and spend time with friends I haven’t seen for some time.
 I am even more grateful that even with the passing of time, the relationships I have built with them have also grown in depth and strength.

-Writing articles for this blog.
+Writing articles.
 Of course, I am thankful that towards the end of the year 2017, I was able to write again.
 The holidays have given me ample time to express my thoughts and feelings on some aspects of life that matter to me.